 CANCELLATIONS AND REFUNDS

-Please note our cancellation and refund policy: All cancellations must be received in writing (email) by July 10 at 5 pm to receive a refund.
-No refunds for cancellations or non-attendance will be given after this date.
-All refunds will be assessed a $20 administrative fee.
-Submit your cancellation request to email@example.com.
+Please note our cancellation and refund policy: All cancellations must be received in writing (email) to the Office of Industrial Outreach.
+All refunds will be assessed a 10% administrative fee.
+No refunds for cancellations or non-attendance will be given after you have started the course.
+Submit your cancellation request to EMAIL: firstname.lastname@example.org.

 If the course is canceled, enrollees will be advised and receive a full refund.